deliladlee/yelp-review-sentiment-analysis/README.md

 # yelp-review-sentiment-analysis
-Performs basic sentiment analysis on Yelp reviews
+Performs sentiment analysis on Yelp reviews using basic NLP concepts

 Files included:
 - CompLex.java is the source code file